-Each self-help grantee is responsible for organizing participants into groups, which remain together from loan processing through construction.
+Each self-help grantee is responsible for organizing participants into self-help groups, which remain together from loan processing through construction.
 The organization of participants into groups reinforces the "mutual" aspect of the self-help program because participants within a group are expected to work on each other's house until all houses in the group are completed.
-In addition to organizing participants into groups, self-help programs are responsible for explaining the self-help concept and methodology to participants, and for educating participants about their responsibilities as self-help participants, 502 loan borrowers, and homeowners.
-This is achieved through a series of "pre-construction meetings".
+In addition to organizing participants into groups, self-help grantees are responsible for explaining the self-help concept and methodology to participants, and for educating participants about their responsibilities as self-help participants, 502 loan borrowers, and homeowners.
+This is achieved through a series of "pre-construction meetings" which are covered in this handbook.